pmjordan/tosca-specs/tosca_2_0/events.md

 The remainder of this section illustrates how operations of interfaces defined in relationship types could be interleaved with interface operations defined on source and target nodes of this relationship.
-We use the `Standard` and `Configure` interface types defined in the Simple Profiles as example.
+We use the `Standard` and `Configure` interface types that were contained in
+Simple Profiles of V1.3 as example.

-The desired interleaving between interface operations on a relationship and interface operations on the source node of that relationships is shown in the following figure:
+The desired interleaving between interface operations on a relationship and interface operations on the source node of that relationship is shown in the following figure:
 ```mermaid
 sequenceDiagram
     Source Node->>Source Node: create